EdgarLozano185519/100-Days-of-Python/r1-log.md

 The first project I worked on today was a turtle racing game.
 Launch the application, type the color you think is going to win, and press the r key on the keyboard to watch the race and see if your bet was correct.

 The second project is part 1 of a snake game project.
 [View readme.](projects-source/day20/snake-game-part-1/readme.md)
+### R1D21
+Today I finished coding the snake project.
+This was a great opportunity to learn about object-oriented programming.
+[View readme.](projects-source/day21/snake-game-part-2/readme.md)